ilenhanako/it-kid-book/C2_library?_i like it.md

  Command: cd/
 ```
 - [ ] Find what folders inside root
 ```
  Command: ls
 ```

-- [ ] Go to one of the folders i.e. Users
+- [ ] Go to one of the folders, example: users
 ```
  Command: cd Users
 ```
 - [x] Remember to tick the boxes when you are done.

 Find out what is inside Users.
 Where is the file?